harrywang/harrywang.github.io/_posts/2022-03-03-ml-tutorial.md

 permalink: ml
 ---

-This tutorial is developed based on teaching materials from my courses at the University of Delaware and professional training workshops.
-Many of the tools have been/are being used by data scientists and machine learning engineers in my teams in the industry.
+This tutorial is developed based on teaching materials from my courses at the University of Delaware and my professional training workshops for industry practitioners.
+Many of the tools have been/are being used by data scientists and machine learning engineers in my teams.
 My goal is to have a minimalistic coverage of key concepts and steps in a typical end-to-end machine learning project with open-source/free tools, simple datasets, and well-documented coding examples.

 The key topics include: